toadless/permissionsplus/README.md

 It is built around groups, where you can control what permissions each group has and assign them to players.

+The latest released of PermissionsPlus can be found [here](https://github.com/toadless/permissionsplus/releases)!

 # Building From Source
 PermissionsPlus uses Gradle to handle dependencies and building!
 Make sure you have Java 8 and Git, and then run: